Ex-Marine who killed three officers in Baton Rouge served a tour in Iraq

 Gunman advocated ‘fighting back’

--- Baton Rouge police Officers Montrell Jackson and Matthew Gerald and East Baton Rouge sheriff's Deputy Brad Garafola -- and wounding three others.
+Police say Long, of Kansas City, Missouri, stalked Baton Rouge officers on Sunday before shooting six officers in an ambush, killing three – Baton Rouge police Officers Montrell Jackson and Matthew Gerald and East Baton Rouge sheriff’s Deputy Brad Garafola – and wounding three others.

 A SWAT team rifleman subsequently shot and killed Long with a shot from 100 yards, police said.